-- 1. To remove beat markers for a specific audio clip, right-click the clip on the Timeline and select Remove Beats from the pop-up menu. - 2.
-To remove all beat markers from your project, right-click the Timeline ruler and select Remove All Beats from the pop-up menu.
+- 1. To remove beat markers for a specific audio clip, right-click the clip on the Timeline and select Remove Beats from the context menu. - 2.
+To remove all beat markers from your project, right-click the Timeline ruler and select Remove All Beats from the context menu.